 Forty-one years ago Anne moved from Manhattan to Newton, Massachusetts to share my life with my husband, Myron.
 Their family grew to include three incredible daughters who gifted them with four grandchildren.
 During the years, Anne served on the boards of the Solomon Schecter Day School, Temple Mishkan Tefila, Jewish Family and Children Service and Keshet.

 Ann participated in raising funds for Mass Equality and was present when Governor Deval Patrick signed the bill for marriage equality.
 Her goal is to leave this world a safer and equal place for all.

-Asher Gelman is a director, choreographer, actor, dancer, playwright, and producer.
+S. Asher Gelman is a director, choreographer, actor, dancer, playwright, and producer.
 Through his production company, Midnight Theatricals, he produced and directed his first original play, Afterglow, which ran for 14 months Off-Broadway at the Davenport Theater.
-He recently produced the Off-Broadway musical, We Are The Tigers by Preston Max Allen.
-Gelman’s second play, safeword., opened Off Broadway in April.
+In 2019, Gelman’s second play, safeword., opened Off-Broadway in April, and he also produced the Off-Broadway musical, We Are The Tigers by Preston Max Allen.
+Most recently, Gelman directed, choreographed, and produced the short dance for film The Greatest City in the World.
 Originally from Chevy Chase, MD, Asher received his Bachelors Degree in Dance and Theater from Bard College in New York in 2006 and his Masters in Fine Arts in Dance from The George Washington University in Washington DC in 2012.
 From 2006 to 2016, Asher lived in Tel Aviv, Israel, where he became one of the founders of The Stage, Tel Aviv’s premier English language performing arts organization, serving as its first Artistic Director from 2013 to 2016.
 He serves on the Advisory Board of the Richard B. Fisher Center for the Performing Arts at Bard College.
 Asher lives in New York City with his husband, Mati.